Class VI

 inanimate declension, whose prefix was the vowel.
 Unlike the similarly formed Class II,

-in Class VI to prefix developed a dental onset in [t]
+in Class VI to prefix developed a dental onset in [t].
+The reason for this is not particularly

 clear, though it may derive from a lost contraction.